brian-slate/rotary-phone-audio-guestbook/WARP.md

 - 📡 No service interruption (keeps phone working)
 - 🔁 Can test with manual restart only if needed

+Frontend builds require Node.js/npm locally.
+The Pi does not build assets; it only serves generated files from `webserver/static/css`.

 **After sync, restart only if needed:**
 ```bash
 # Test changes first, then restart if they require it: